The Prehistoric Kunpeng, the Enemy of Heaven

 About This Novel

 The most unlucky person in the world was Kunpeng.
 Originally a creature of chaotic evolution, born from heaven and earth, independent and the master of hundreds of millions of monsters.
 However, once he heard about the Zixiao Palace, he was first led by Zhunti to seize the holy throne.
 After leaving the Zixiao Palace, he was chased to a desperate situation by Zhunti and Zhunti.
-The two statues have not yet become saints, and Kunpeng's energy has not yet been exhausted.
-Qin Mo, who was reborn with blood, vowed to defy heaven and change his destiny.
+The two gods have not yet become saints, Kunpeng has not yet exhausted his energy, and Qin Mo, who was reborn with blood, vowed to change his destiny against the will of heaven.
 At that time, dragons and phoenixes were fighting each other, and the three clans decided to discuss the matter together, and then they came to the Lich Tribulation, where they became brothers with the Twelve Ancestor Witches.
-Plan step by step, pass on the supreme method, create a sect, open up the eternal heaven and earth...
-Become the Hongmeng God of Creation.
+Plan step by step, pass on the supreme method, create a sect, and open up the eternal world...
+The enlightened Hongmeng created the Heavenly Lord.
 Creation competes with heaven.
 The vast wilderness, three thousand worlds.
 I only know Patriarch Kunpeng, but I don't know Daoist Hongjun. ...
 This is a mythical story about Kunpeng, a great change in the ancient times.

 What Readers Think